matthias1232/Plex-Playlist-to-TV-Stream/README.md

-This Tools creates a 24/7 Streaming Service for your Videos hosted in Plex Playlists.
+Plex Playlists to 24x7 TV Streaming in Kodi + TVHeadend

 Just Create a Plex Playlist and this Tool Creates a 24x7 TV Channel from that list including an EPG like a real TV Channel.